ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 [alice@{{ site.devel.name }} lxc]$
 ```

-To launch a shell within this container, and to also convince yourselves that the container runs Ubuntu (and not Rocky 8 as on the {{ site.cluster.name }} host system), do:
+To launch a shell within this container, and to also convince yourself that the container runs Ubuntu (and not Rocky 8 as on the {{ site.cluster.name }} host system), do:

 <!-- code-block label="shell" -->
 ```sh